-Linking Edinburgh with the county of Fife it stands proud as a modern landmark alongside its neighbors, the protected historical landmarks Forth Bridge and Forth Road Bridge.
+Linking Edinburgh with the county of Fife it stands proud as a modern landmark alongside its neighbours, the protected historical landmarks Forth Bridge and Forth Road Bridge.

 - Queensferry, Scotland, UK

 - Transport Scotland

 - Jacobs / Arup Joint Venture / Flint+Neill Partnership / Niels Gimsing

 The Queensferry Crossing near Edinburgh is the key link in Scotland’s most ambitious ever transport plan, and it is the world’s longest cable-stayed bridge with three pylons.
 Linking Edinburgh with the county of Fife, it stands proud as a modern landmark alongside its protected historic neighbours; the Forth Bridge and the Forth Road Bridge.

 Together with a team of engineers, we have designed the new Scottish landmark to stand in harmony with the landscape, in particular with the two existing historic bridges.